-In today’s society, breadth and depth of information at our disposal can be overwhelming.
+In today’s society, the breadth and depth of information at our disposal can be overwhelming.
 This poses a problem for you and me.
-How do we know what to believe and how do we separate the truths from the myths so that we can tackle our problems effectively?
-Will Type A people be able to solve problems more effectively if they see the world as black and white, uninformed, indifferent, rigid and close minded?
-Or will Type B people be better off if they are aware of the shades of grey, informed, naturally curious, assertive, flexible and open minded?
+How do we know what to believe and how do we separate truths from myths so that we can tackle our problems effectively?
+Will Type A people be able to solve problems more effectively if they see the world in black and white, and being uninformed, indifferent, rigid and close minded?
+Or will Type B people be better off if they are aware of the shades of grey, being informed, naturally curious, assertive, flexible and open minded?
 In your opinion, is the Type A or Type B personality more likely to be engaging in critical thinking for problem solving?

 In our 1-day ‘Critical Thinking for Problem Solving’ workshop, participants will learn how to appropriately define critical thinking so that they can identify their own critical thinking style(s).
 Learners will also be introduced to a variety of thinking styles such as left brain and right brain thinking, whole brain thinking and creative thinking methods.

 This is followed by a deep dive into the cognitive processes involved in critical thinking, where learners will be guided to identify issues and arguments, while taking the context and credibility of information sources into consideration as they evaluate various problem statements.
 Finally, learners will learn how to present and communicate their arguments and ideas in a logical and compelling manner to be persuasive and convincing.

 At the end of this course, you should be able to:

 Defining critical thinking

 Presenting powerful arguments